pinnaculum/galacteek/README.rst

 you the ability to have separate application profiles (*main* is the default profile).
 Use *--help* for all options.

+Use the **--no-ipfsscheme-mutex** switch to disable mutexes in the native IPFS scheme handler.

 *Development*: Use *--monitor* to enable event-loop monitoring with aiomonitor_ (install aiomonitor_ manually as it's not a dependency).
 Then connect to the aiomonitor_ interface with **nc localhost 50101**